 In April 2018, the ACOG (American College of Obstetricians and Gynecologists) released information on the need for postpartum care for moms to be redesigned.
 According to ACOG, "currently, as many as 40 percent of women who have given birth do not attend a postpartum visit."
 It was recommended by ACOG that in order to maximize health in women and infants, the care during this period should entail further contact than simply a single visit.
 At postpartum follow up visits, there is a need for increased attention on checking in on physical recovery from birth, emotional well-being, and gradual return to sexual intercourse.

 It is imperative that the care for postpartum recovery is individualized for each mother.
-While there is the greatest focus on baby's health during this time, it is important that mom’s body properly recovers to prevent pain and future issues that can develop from poor healing.
+While baby's health should be a focus during this time, it is just as important that mom’s body properly recovers to prevent pain and future issues that can develop from poor healing.
+If you allow yourself to recover well, you'll be a better mom for your baby!

 Physical therapy can play a vital role in postpartum recovery.
 Some common issues women experience postpartum include: